VictoriaMilani/vmilani.github.io/_posts/2022-12-13-quick-start-to-doubly-robust-estimators.markdown

 categories: R
 ---

-This post is heavily inspired by Matheus Facure's [Here](https://matheusfacure.github.io/python-causality-handbook/12-Doubly-Robust-Estimation.html)
+This post is heavily inspired by Matheus Facure's [Causal Inference for the Brave and True](https://matheusfacure.github.io/python-causality-handbook/12-Doubly-Robust-Estimation.html).
+There you can find comprehensive tutorials of many causal inference models in Python.

+Here, I will provide a simple explanation on doubly robust using R's tidyverse.

 In a first introduction to Causal Inference, we learn about linear estimators and propensity score weighting methods to estimate the average treatment effect conditional on covariates.